 Print, Copy and Scan

-- A self-service multi-function device for printing, copying and scanning is available on the ground and third floors of the library.
+- A self-service multi-functional device for printing, copying and scanning is available on the ground and third floors of the library.
 You can also request a scan of a book chapter using this form.

 - Scanning is free, but standard charges apply for printing and copying.